DiamondLightSource/httomo/docs/source/explanation/templates.rst

+.. _explanation_templates:

 What is a template?
 ------------------------

-A YAML template in HTTomo is an interface to a method which can be used to build a pipeline of tasks or a `process list <https://diamondlightsource.github.io/httomo/explanation/process_list.html>`_ that will be executed.
+A YAML template (see :ref:`explanation_yaml`) in HTTomo is an interface to a method which can be used to build a pipeline of tasks or a process list that will be executed.
+See more on :ref:`explanation_process_list`
-Template provides a communication with a method by setting input/output entries and also additional parameters, if required.
+The template provides a communication with a method by setting input/output entries and also additional parameters, if required.

 Lets consider this simple template for a median filter from the `TomoPy <https://tomopy.readthedocs.io/en/stable/api/tomopy.misc.corr.html#tomopy.misc.corr.median_filter3d>`_ package.